jenkinsci/script-security-plugin/README.md

 Jenkins jobs) should generally be denied.
 Most `getSomething` methods are harmless.

-In case of highly secured environments, where only sandbox scripts are allowed, the option "Force to use the Sandbox globally in the system" allows forcing the use of the sandbox globally in the system and will block the creation of new items in the "In-process Script Approval" screen.
+In case of highly secured environments, where only sandbox scripts are allowed, the option "Force the use of the sandbox globally in the system" allows forcing the use of the sandbox globally in the system and will block the creation of new items in the "In-process Script Approval" screen.